Brunost Cheese vs Muenster Cheese

 Muenster is an American cheese derived from the Alsatian Munster cheese but milder in flavor.
 It has a smooth, soft texture and a bright orange rind, typically added to enhance its appearance.
 Muenster is excellent for melting over dishes like burgers and grilled cheese sandwiches.

-Brunost Cheese comes from Denmark, Finland, Germany, Iceland, Norway and Sweden.
-Muenster Cheese originated from United States.
+• Origin: Brunost Cheese (Denmark, Finland, Germany, Iceland, Norway and Sweden), Muenster Cheese (United States)

 Brunost Cheese Muenster Cheese